heathhenley/heathhenley.github.io/content/posts/python-random-module-random-notes.md

 reproduce the same sequence of random numbers - for example in a simulation, game, or for testing, you cannot do that with `os.urandom` (the higher level `secrets` and `random.SystemRandom`).

+Whether or not the Mersenne Twister should be used as the default general purpose PRNG in so many languages and compilers is called into question in this [review article](https://arxiv.org/pdf/1910.06437.pdf).
+The author's demonstrate a number of statistical tests which this family of algorithms fail, and they suggest alternatives.
+To quote from the conclusion:

+> The current, dangerous ubiquity of the Mersenne Twister as basic PRNG in many environments is a historical artifact that we, as a community, should take care of.

+Something to keep in mind next time you write you own programming language or compiler!
+Or really, when relying on a PRNG for anything important!